vivsoftorg/enbuild/docs/content/docs/how-to-guides/7_creatingNewCatalogTemplateRepo.md

 ## Prerequisites

-- You must have a [GitHub](https://github.com/) [Gitlab](https://gitlab.com/) account and have access to the orgnizations you are part of.
+- You must have a [GitHub](https://github.com/) and or [Gitlab](https://gitlab.com/) account and have access to the orgnizations you are part of.
 - Familiarity with [Git](https://git-scm.com/doc) and [Github Actions](https://docs.github.com/en/actions) is recommended but not required.

 ## Steps